About Us

 i.pochop(at)academinist.org

 Irena Pochop is inches away (centimeters, really) from completing her PhD candidacy in English Literature and Women’s Studies at the University of Toronto.
 Her dissertation explores 19-century representations of female health, and the politics of fin-de-siècle female fitness and agency.
-For the past six years, Irena has worked as a Senior Communications Consultant for small businesses and non-profit organizations, specializing in the development and design of newsletters, newspaper articles, and press releases.
-She is currently the Manager of Communications and Public Relations for a local school district.
+For the past six years, Irena has worked as a Senior Communications Consultant for small businesses and non-profit organizations, specializing in media relations and the development of press releases, newspaper articles and newsletters.
+She is currently the Manager of Communications and Public Relations at School District No. 42.

 still(at)academinist.org